venkata-sainadh/Facebook-Clone-Using-HTML-and-CSS/README.md

 Feel free to explore the project and interact with its functionalities.
 Please note that this is a clone project and does not have all the features and complexities of the actual Facebook platform.

 # Technologies Used

-The Facebook clone project is built using the following technologies:
+The Facebook Clone Project is built using the following technologies:
-* HTML: Used for structuring the web pages and content.
+* HTML : Used for structuring the web pages and content.
-* CSS: Used for styling the web pages and providing visual aesthetics.
+* CSS  : Used for styling the web pages and providing visual aesthetics.

 # Project Structure
 -'index.html' : Main HTML file